inspircd/docs/docs/2/modules/cban.md

 ### Description

-This module adds the `/CBAN` command which allows server operators to prevent channels matching a glob from being created.
+This module adds the `/CBAN` command which allows server operators to prevent channels from being created.

 ### Configuration